 Microsoft Office 365 ATP is a cloud-based email security service to help organisations against unknown malware and email-based threats.
 Additionally, it provides insight into the attacks through reporting, URL trace capabilities and related features for administrators.
 As we have observed Microsoft’s products are showing constant improvements in security area, these features may be superseded by newer ones, always check with the documentation based on your purchased subscription.

 You can use Office 365 ATP in the following implementations:

 - ATP provides email protection for on-premises Exchange server

 - ATP can be enabled to protect Exchange Online (cloud based) mailboxes

 - In hybrid deployment, where on-premises and cloud-based mailboxes with Exchange Online Protection for inbound email filtering

 Office 365 ATP availability differs based on your subscription, please check your subscription for further information on ATP plans available to your organisation.
 Microsoft is constantly revising their product range, especially with security features on all their cloud products.
 Be sure to check with your subscription, features and latest documentations here.

-Our intention is to ensure Office 365 security features that have maximum impact on security improvement are covered without any additional investments such as high paying consultants, security products or relevant expense.
+Our intention is to recommend Office 365 security practices in line with features that have maximum impact on security improvement.
+These offer added protection without any additional investments such as high paying consultants, security products or relevant expense.